krichlin/GCDPA/README.md

 Codebook:

-tidy_Data - a data frame of 68 columns
+tidy_Data - a data frame of:
+              68 columns
-               - first two columns indicate subject and activity
-               - last 66 columns contain average measurement data for each mean or std measurement made.
+                first two columns indicate subject and activity last 66 columns contain average measurement data for each mean or std measurement made.

-           - and 180 rows
+              and 180 rows
-               - each row corresponds to one unique combination of subject and activity.
-For instance,
-               - row 1 corresponds to subject 1, activity 1.  row 2 is subject 2, activity 2... and so forth.
-               - these rows cycle through all 30 subjects and 6 activities.
-The final (180th) entry
-               - refers to subject 30, activity 6.
+                each row corresponds to one unique combination of subject and activity.
+For instance, row 1 corresponds to subject 1, activity 1.  row 2 is subject 2, activity 2... and so forth. these rows cycle through all 30 subjects and 6 activities.
+The final (180th) entry refers to subject 30, activity 6.